 Consequently, going from regular to half-caff can help you eventually transition to decaf-only.

-So, if you’re not quite ready to change to decaf coffee, going half-caff could help you decrease your caffeine intake while still providing a boost of caffeine to help you get through your day.
+So, if you’re not quite ready to switch to decaf coffee, drinking half-caff could help you decrease your caffeine intake while still providing a boost to get through your day.

 Gradually reintroducing caffeine